freedomofpress/securedrop-workstation-docs/docs/admin/install/prepare.rst

 Apply BIOS updates and check settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Before beginning the Qubes installation, make sure that your Qubes-compatible computer's BIOS is updated to the latest available version.
-If you're using one of the recommended ThinkPad T-series models, see the section on :ref:`thinkpad_t_series`.
-The process will be different for other makes and models, and can usually be found on their respective support sites.
+For more details about this process, see the section on :ref:`general_BIOS_update`.

 Once the BIOS is up-to-date, boot into the BIOS setup utility and update its settings.
 Note that not all BIOS versions will support the items listed, but if available following changes are recommended: